openlegend/core-rules/core/SRD.md

 -   **Tier 5**: Movement, Prescience, or Protection 6

-**Description:** Whether by a magical barrier of force, foresight into the future, or preternatural speed, you are gifted with supernatural protection from harm. \newline
+**Description:** Whether by a magical barrier of force, foresight into the future, or preternatural speed, you are gifted with extraordinary protection from harm. \newline

 **Effect:** You gain a +1 bonus to all defenses for each tier you have in this feat.
 This increases your Toughness, Evasion, and Resolve defenses.

-## Supernatural Focus
+## Extraordinary Focus

 **Cost:** 3 points
 \
 **Prerequisites:**

--   **Tier 1**: Any Supernatural 1
+-   **Tier 1**: Any Extraordinary 1

-**Description:** Your supernatural power stems from your connection with a particular focus, such as a wand, holy symbol, or spellbook. \newline
+**Description:** Your extraordinary power stems from your connection with a particular focus, such as a wand, holy symbol, or spellbook. \newline

-**Effect:** With the approval of your GM, choose a focus from which your power with a single supernatural attribute stems.
+**Effect:** With the approval of your GM, choose a focus from which your power with a single extraordinary attribute stems.
 Some possibilities include a wand, a crystal ball, a spell book, a holy symbol, a weapon, your voice, or an animal familiar.
-You cannot use the selected supernatural attribute without your focus.
+You cannot use the selected extraordinary attribute without your focus.
 However, for the purposes of determining your attribute dice for action rolls, treat the chosen attribute as if it was one greater.
 For all purposes outside of attribute dice, your ability score remains unchanged (feats, banes, boons, etc.). \newline

-**Special:** If you ever lose your supernatural focus, voluntarily or involuntarily, you regain the feat points that you have spent on this feat and may spend them as usual.
+**Special:** If you ever lose your extraordinary focus, voluntarily or involuntarily, you regain the feat points that you have spent on this feat and may spend them as usual.

-## Supernatural Healing
+## Extraordinary Healing

 **Cost:** 3 points
 \